 China has enacted regulations governing Internet access and the distribution of news and other information.
 Furthermore, the Propaganda Department of the Chinese Communist Party has been given the responsibility to censor news published in China to ensure, supervise and control a particular political ideology.
 In addition, the MIIT has published implementing regulations that subject online information providers to potential liability for contents included in their portals and the actions of subscribers and others using their systems, including liability for violation of PRC laws prohibiting the distribution of content deemed to be socially destabilizing.

 Furthermore, the MIIT may implement a requirement that users of blogs register under their real names.
-If such a regulations and legal requirements with regard to the Internet are relatively new and untested, their interpretation and enforcement may involve significant uncertainty.
+If such a regulation is implemented, our business may be negatively affected due to a decrease in the number of blog users.
+Furthermore, because many PRC laws, regulations and legal requirements with regard to the Internet are relatively new and untested, their interpretation and enforcement may involve significant uncertainty.
 In addition, the PRC legal system is a civil law system in which decided legal cases have limited binding force as legal precedents.
 As a result, in many cases a Website operator may have difficulties determining the type of content that may subject it to liability.